Fully scalable randomized benchmarking without motion reversal: Discussion

 \section{Discussion}

 In this paper, we introduced BiRB, a highly streamlined RB protocol for Clifford gate sets.
 Unlike most RB protocols, BiRB does not use motion reversal circuits.
-Instead, BiRB works by tracking a single random Pauli operator through each random circuit---using ideas first developed for DFE \cite{Flammia_2011} and leveraged by more recent Pauli noise learning methods \cite{flammia2021averaged,flammia2019efficient, erhard2019characterizing}.
+Instead, BiRB works by tracking a single random Pauli operator through each random circuit---using ideas first developed for DFE \cite{Flammia_2011, da_Silva_2011} and later leveraged by Pauli noise learning methods \cite{flammia2021averaged,flammia2019efficient, erhard2019characterizing}.
 This enables BiRB to scale to many more qubits than most RB methods.
+Many-qubit BiRB allows for benchmarking of large many-qubit layer sets when individually characterizing all those layers is infeasible, and it is able to accurately capture crosstalk.
 We have presented a theory for BiRB that proves that BiRB reliably estimates the average error rate of random layers under common assumptions used in RB theory (e.g., Markovian errors), and we have supported this theory with simulations and experimental demonstrations.
 Our results on IBM Q processors demonstrate BiRB error rates consistent with DRB error rates on up to 6 qubits, and they show that BiRB scales well beyond the limits of DRB and standard CRB.

 BiRB enables RB on many more qubits than most existing RB protocols, but it also has advantages in the few-qubit setting.
 For example, simultaneous few-qubit RB experiments are widely used to quantify crosstalk errors \cite{gambetta2012characterization}, but simultaneous CRB and DRB on $n>1$ qubits are complicated in practice by scheduling problems that arise due to the variable depths of compiled subroutines \cite{mckay2017three}.
-In contrast, simultaneous BiRB experiments are simple to run because the state preparation and measurement layers in BiRB circuits are just a single layer of single-qubit gates.
+In contrast, simultaneous BiRB experiments are simple to run because the state preparation and measurement layers in BiRB circuits are each just a single layer of single-qubit gates.
 Finally, because BiRB does not rely on motion reversal, we anticipate that BiRB can be adapted to benchmark operations that are not intended to be unitary.
 In particular, in subsequent work we will show that BiRB can be adapted to benchmark gate sets containing mid-circuit measurements---a computational primitive that is essential for quantum error correction.